Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week9.md

 ```
 These last two outputs have been calculated to make sure of the large number of cases covered by the verb to be on its own.

-### Errors in objects when predicate is the verb to be (lexicalization of DBpedia classes)
+### Elements non-captured in objects when predicate is the verb to be (lexicalization of DBpedia classes)
-Another type of error that can occur when generating RDF triples from text triples is when the verb of the triple is the verb **to be**.
+Another type of error (pattern not covered) that can occur when generating RDF triples from text triples is when the verb of the triple is the verb **to be**.
 When this case occurs, the text triple object must be replaced by a DBpedia ontology class instead of a resource identified by Spotlight.
 Failures related to this case occur when no valid lexicalization (ontology class) is found in the text triplet object.
 For more information about this lookup table see [blog post 8][6].

 ![num_tobe_errors](https://raw.githubusercontent.com/Fcabla/DBpedia-abstracts-to-RDF/main/results/num_tobe_errors.png)